 2) The Crocodile Sausage - One of the Small Gods in Discworld is a crocodile.
 And at his temple, people sacrifice sausages, under the close eye of the temple priests.
 But, being a god, the Great Crocodile cannot actually eat the sausage, so the sausage must be burned as an offering.
 And another way to burn an offering is to just cook the sausage.
 And, with all that cooked sausage around, it's no wonder the temple priests occasionally eat them.
 The sausage is just an empty shell, they explain, and the true spirit of the sausage has made it to the Great Crocodile.
 Pratchett's take on organized religion.
 Seems about right.

-Looking for 86 free fantasy books?
-Prolific Works is featuring a huge giveaway, including my new humorous fantasy novel at Fireside Fantasy....Stories to Curl Up With
+Looking for free fantasy books with female protagonists?
+Prolific Works is featuring a huge giveaway, including my new humorous fantasy novel at Where Women Rule!

 3) DEATH SPEAKS IN CAPS - The grim reaper or DEATH appears in many books, and is the main character in a few more.
 A a side-gag, he will show up unexpectedly, say a few ironic lines in all-CAPS, and then steal the show (and someone's soul).